 Late spring is the best time for repotting, should that be needed.
 Transfer the plant into a pot that is one size larger than what it is in now.
 Then set it in the shade outdoors for the summer.

-In early fall when nights start to get cool, bring the plant inside and give it a 30-day nap.
+When nights start to get cool in early fall, bring the plant inside and give it a 30-day nap.
 Place it in a cool, dim location and do not water it for about a month.
 Then gradually expose it to full sunlight and increase the water supply over what it had when it was outside.